Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 ### 2.5 Building the Model

-We are now ready to start with the actual modelling.
+We are now ready to start with the actual modeling.
 We'll first introduce the agents, then the model, and finally the agents' activation.
 Let’s get started!

 ```python
 """To start with, let's import the mesa module"""